DNM1008/Install-Script/README.md

     switch to Pipewire once that functionality is up and going on Qtile.
 If you are already using Pipewire already, google how to disable Pipewire.
 The script will install and enable Pulseaudio.
         * If you're running this script from Manajaro or EndeavourOS or anything like that, check if Pipewire is installed.
 The installation will fail if there is Pipewire of any kind on the system.
     * You are connected to the internet.
 This is probably more for me, but you want to check if you have 2 or more network services running.
-For instance, if you installed Network Manager (like a human being) and enabled it, you want to disable systemd-networkd and iwd (again, having 2 or more services doing the same thing is kinda a big no no)>
+For instance, if you installed Network Manager (like a human being) and enabled it, you want to disable systemd-networkd and iwd (again, having 2 or more services doing the same thing is kinda a big no no).
     * You are comfortable with a more "keyboard driven" workflow.
 The fact that you're using Arch probably means that you are probably comfortable with using the keyboard for everything, but if you're just hopping from GNOME or